davidson16807/languages/language-learning/README.txt

 in any statement of any attested natural language and still produce the same meaning.
 This is to say that each phone is an *equalizer* of sounds for a given set of functions, which we will now attempt to define.
 Suppose there is a function f:U→(S+1) that for any utterance maps to the semantic meaning (S) received by an audience in that language, or no meaning (1) if the utterance is unintelligible.
-Suppose there is also a function: g:L→U that for any any attested natural language maps to the set of all meaningful utterances made in that language, such that the diagram L→U→S commutes.
+Suppose there is also a function: g:L→P(U) that for any any attested natural language maps to the set of all meaningful utterances made in that language, such that ∀u∈g(l):f(u)∈S.
 For every l∈L, and for every utterance u∈g(l), we say there is a function, h(l,u):P×P→U that replaces every instance of one sound in a phone P with another in the utterance u
 The phone is then the following equalizer:
 	Eq({f∘h(l,u) | l∈L, u∈g(l)})